RKCbas/Shop-ITA/backend/README.md

 step 3 - Environment

-create a .env file from .nev.template
+create a .env file from .env.template

 Step 4 - Create a migration to the database